 Smiley the Saltwater Crocodile

 You can do more than just watch the turtles!
-Jump in and swim with yearling green sea turtles and other colourful marine life.
-Snorkelling gear is supplied and swimwear and goggles are available for purchase at the Splash Gift Shop.
+Swim alongside juvenile turtles as they learn to find their own food, a skill that will be essential when they’re released into the wild.
+Snorkeling gear is supplied, and swimwear and goggles are available for purchase at the Splash Gift Shop.

 Breaker’s Lagoon & The Turtle Twister Water Slide

-Clear viewing panels allow you to come nose-to-nose with nurse sharks, tarpon and barracuda!
-Don’t miss the captivating Shark Talk by the resident Aquarist to learn amazing facts about the predators that live on the reef and in the surrounding waters.
+Peer through the underwater viewing panel to come nose-to-nose with amazing predators, including nurse sharks, barracuda and tarpon.
+Catch a captivating Shark Talk by the resident Aquarist to learn about the predators that live in our waters.

-Reconnect with nature as you walk the winding path through a canopy of indigenous trees and plants, including Cayman’s national flower, the Wild Banana Orchid, as well as the elusive Ghost Orchid, and the Silver Thatch Palm which is Cayman’s national tree.
+Reconnect with nature as you walk a winding path through a canopy of indigenous trees and plants, including Cayman’s national flower, the Wild Banana Orchid, as well as the elusive Ghost Orchid and the Silver Thatch Palm, Cayman’s national tree.

-A gravel path takes you past the façade of Cayman Cottages showcasing old time Caymanian architecture complete with gardens traditionally adorned with beach sand, conch shells and surrounded by native trees, plants and, of course, the resident chickens!
+A gravel path winds past the façade of Cayman Cottages, showcasing old time Caymanian architecture complete with gardens traditionally adorned with beach sand, conch shells and surrounded by native trees, plants and, of course, the resident chickens!

-Offers an interesting glimpse into the life-cycle of a sea turtle with a chance to view live hatchlings during the breeding season (May-Oct).
-The theatre shows a video on how turtles and Caymanians have lived alongside each other for generations.
-Learn more about the innovative research and developments in Sea Turtle Conservation that the Centre is involved in, and the ways that you can help protect these beautiful endangered creatures.
+Discover the life cycle of a sea turtle, with a chance to view live hatchlings during breeding season (April to September).
+The theatre’s film shows how turtles and Caymanians have lived alongside each other for generations.
+Learn more about the innovative research and development of the Centre’s conservation work, and how you can help protect these endangered creatures.

 Relax on the patio at Schooner’s Bar & Grill overlooking the sparkling water of the Turtle Lagoon.
 The chefs prepare a variety of delicious treats, which you can enjoy with tropical fruit drinks and smoothies.